Dhayanshariff/Registration-and-Login-system-using-Python-file-handling-DS-Assignment1-/README.md

 - Important Note

 # Introduction
 This is a simple Registration and Login system achieved using Python and file handling.
+(Check the **Requirement - Assignment_1.docx** file to know the requirement)

 Here new users can register themselves by providing their Email ID and a secure Password.